alexithymiaawarenessnetwork/alexithymiaawarenessnetwork.github.io/aan/docs/contact.md

 ---

-*The Alexithymia Awareness Network is committed to creating an inclusive and supportive community for all individuals affected by alexithymia.*
+*The Alexithymia Awareness Network is committed to creating an inclusive and supportive community for all individuals affected by alexithymia and the professionals supporting them.*